Headline: Quarterback carousel produces erratic, disappointing season for Head Coach Dan Devine and the Green Bay Packers.

 First, safety Neal Craig picked off Griese’s pass, returning it 45 yards for a touchdown, narrowing Miami’s lead to 21-10.
 Then, Cincinnati’s other safety, Tommy Casanova, ended the Dolphins next drive by picking off another Griese pass on the Bengal 33-yard line with just under two minutes left.
 Anderson got the team into scoring range with a 22-yard scramble to the Miami 38, where Muhlman made a 46-yard field goal, cutting the score to 21-13.
 With just eight seconds left in the half, Morris fumbled the ensuing kickoff, which Cincinnati recovered on the Dolphin 3.
 On the next play, Muhlman kicked his third field goal, a 12-yarder, giving Miami just a five-point lead, 21-16, at halftime.

-However, the Bengals hopes of defeating the World Champions was quickly crushed in the second half.
-On the third play of the third period, Anderson tried a deep pass to tight end Bob Trumpy, however, the ball was intercepted by Dolphins’ safety Dick Anderson.
-The two time All-Pro returned the ball 19 yards to the Cincinnati 28.
-Seven plays later, Miami went up 28-16, with Griese’s 7-yard touchdown pass to tight end Jim Mandich.
-The Dolphins’ Garo Yepremian put the finishing touches on his team’s victory with 50 and 46-yard field goals in the third and fourth periods respectively, for a final score of 34-16.
-This despite a total of three Miami turnovers versus just one for the Bengals.
+However, the Bengals hopes of defeating the World Champions were quickly crushed in the second half.
+On the third play of the third quarter, Anderson tried a deep pass to sixth year tight end Bob Trumpy, but the ball was intercepted by Dolphins’ safety Dick Anderson.
+The two-time Pro Bowler returned the football 19 yards to the Cincinnati 28.
+Seven plays later, Miami went up 28-16, with Griese’s 7-yard touchdown to tight end Jim Mandich.
+The Dolphins’ Garo Yepremian put the finishing touches on his team’s win with 50 and 46-yard field goals in the third and fourth periods respectively, making the final score 34-16.
+Miami won despite three turnovers versus just one for the Bengals.

 In the last game of the weekend, Dallas avenged a 37-31 regular season loss to Los Angeles as two turnovers in the first quarter gave the Cowboys a 14–0 lead from which the Rams couldn’t recover.
 This despite Los Angeles forcing four turnovers.
 This Rams team was very different from the one former head man George Allen left after the 1970 season.
-After a change of ownership in 1972 and a 14-12-2 record, Allen’s successor, Tommy Prothro, was replaced by first time Head Coach Chuck Knox in 1973.
+A change of ownership in 1972 and a 14-12-2 record led to Allen’s successor, Tommy Prothro, being replaced by rookie Head Coach Chuck Knox in 1973.
 The long time assistant coach wasted little time installing his philosophy of a dominant running game and a top-notch defense, resulting in the first of seven straight division titles.

 But Los Angeles slowly fought their way back.
 David Ray’s 33- and 37-yard field goals cut the Dallas lead to 17-6 at the half.
 After Fritsch’s field goal, the Ram defense limited the Cowboys to only four first downs as Staubach faced a relentless pass rush, sacking him seven times.
 Dallas didn’t cross midfield again until the fourth quarter.
 Los Angeles further cut the lead to 17-9 with a 40-yard Ray field goal early in the fourth period.
 A Hill fumble then led to Los Angeles’s first and only touchdown of the game, a 5-yard run by eighth year running back Tony Baker, in his first season with the Rams.
 Los Angeles had narrowed the deficit to a just single point, 17-16, with ten minutes left in the game.